Last Updated on

 This financial success story is from Dawn with SteppingStonesToFI.com.
 After coping with the tragic death of her husband, she was able to significantly increase her income; have a savings rate of 40%; and purchase two rental properties to help achieve her goal of financial independence.
-Learn how she did it so you can too.
+Find out this single mom success story and see how she did it so you can too.

 I was a stay at home mom when my husband passed away.
 My son was 3 and I had no money saved, no income and no idea what to do.
 This was 11 years ago.